-We own many trademarks and tradenames, including Carter's®, Carter's®, Carter's® Starters, Celebrating ChildhoodTM, Celebrating Imagination®, Child of Mine®, Jiffon®, Just One Year® and Nevabind® as well as copyrights, many of which are registered in the United States and in 60 foreign countries.
+We own many trademarks and tradenames, including Carter's Carter's Classics, Carter's Starters, Celebrating Childhood Carter's, Celebrating Imagination, Child of Mine, Jiffon, Just One Year and Nevabind as well as copyrights, many of which are registered in the United States and in 60 foreign countries.
 Under an agreement with The Little Tikes Company, we have licensed the right to use and sublicense the Tykes trademark for use on our products sold at Target stores.
 Our rights to use this trademark on our clothing products on a royalty-free basis will expire on December 31, 2003, and our rights to use this trademark on toys and other products will expire on December 31, 2003.
 After 2003, we may continue to sell clothing products, and during the remainder of 2003, we may continue to sell toys and other products using the Tykes brand, although these sales are subject to an agreement with The Little Tikes Company, which requires us to pay royalties to them.

-We license the Carter's Classics and Child of Mine names and sublicense the Tykes name along with many of our trademarks and tradenames to third-party manufacturers to produce and distribute children's apparel and related products such as diaper bags, room decor, socks, strollers, hair accessories, outerwear, underwear, bedding, plush toys and shoes.
+We license the Carter's, Carter's Classics and Child of Mine names and sublicense the Tykes name along with many of our trademarks and tradenames to third-party manufacturers to produce and distribute children's apparel and related products such as diaper bags, room decor, socks, strollers, hair accessories, outerwear, underwear, bedding, plush toys and shoes.
 We license the rights to John Lennon's Real Love artwork collection and the artwork of Eric Carle under agreements that expire December 31, 2004 and December 31, 2005.